tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/sensor_actuator.md

 `sensor`, `actuator` or `attribute`.

 **```datatype```**
-The string value of the type specifies the scalar type of the data entry value.
-See [data type](/vehicle_signal_specification/rule_set/data_entry/data_types/) chapter for a list of available types.
+The string value of the datatype specifies the scalar type of the data entry value.
+See [datatype](/vehicle_signal_specification/rule_set/data_entry/data_types/) chapter for a list of available datatypes.

 **```description```**
 Describes the meaning and content of the signal.